-The 2023 NFL Draft guard class isn’t exactly chock full of elite talent, but there are quality players nonetheless.
-Entering his sixth collegiate season and fifth as a starter, where does Andrew Vorhees’ scouting report fall among his peers?
+The 2023 NFL Draft guard class isn’t exactly chock full of elite talent, but there are quality players to be had in the middle rounds.
+Having completed his sixth collegiate season (fifth as a starter), where does Andrew Vorhees’ scouting report rank among his peers?

 - Position: Offensive Line